xboot/xboot/src/arch/riscv64/mach-d1/README-en-US.md

   [658250248](https://jq.qq.com/?_wv=1027&k=5BOkXYO) (2000 peoples)

-* You can create an isuse for us us if you have any question.
+* You can create an isuse for us if you have any question.